Hiroshima Carp Three-Peat - 2016-2018 Golden Era

 2017 - Dominant Repeat

 The 2017 Carp won by 10 games over second-place Hanshin.
 Yoshihiro Maru earned MVP honors (.308/23 HR), while Ryosuke Kikuchi's 'ninja' defense won the Golden Glove.
-Kazuki Yabuta led the league with 15 wins.
+Kazuki Yabuta led the league in winning percentage (.833) with a 15-3 record.
 Despite beating DeNA in the Climax Series, the Carp fell to SoftBank in the Japan Series.

 2018 - Historic Three-Peat